Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Once an organisation reaches a certain size, people analytics become an important way to understand the strengths and weaknesses of an organisation.
 Measuring aspects of employee engagement is an important part of this.
 The adage that ‘what gets measured gets attention’ holds true, and measurement can identify how different parts of the organisation compare, how motivation is changing over time and what the main factors are that motivate or demotivate people.

 However, the measures used can be problematic.
 Composite measures that draw together survey questions to give a broad overall engagement score can oversimplify matters dramatically.
 The multi-faceted nature of employee engagement means that it’s easy for measures to bundle together quite distinct factors and, as such, be very hard to action.

-Human capital metrics can be invaluable, but need to be reliable and give data that is clear and specific enough to be actionable.
-It is advisable to use engagement metrics that are well established and specific (for example the Utrecht Work Engagement Scale) or draw on a range of relevant metrics (for example, motivation, commitment and so on).
+While people analytics can be invaluable, they need to be reliable and give data that is clear and specific enough to be actionable.
+It’s advisable to use engagement metrics that are well established and specific, such as the Utrecht Work Engagement Scale (see above).
+The recent three-item version appears to be a reliable and valid indicator.
+It includes the items: